aleph-im/aleph-docs/docs/libraries/python-sdk/index.md

 # Introduction

-The Aleph.im Python SDK is a Python library that allows you to interact with the Aleph.im network by sending messages to the network, reading messages from it, and more.
+The Aleph.im Python SDK is a Python library that allows you to interact with the Aleph.im network by sending signed messages to the network, reading messages from it, and more.

 ## Installation